 COVID-19 Update- We’re Reopening!

-We are pleased to say that Bramhope Campsite is now open at Amber status for use by small groups in accordance with the Scouts Coronavirus guidelines.
+We are pleased to say that Bramhope Campsite is now open at Amber status for use by groups in accordance with the Scouts Coronavirus guidelines.

 Operational guidelines and risk assessment are available below: